 Personal Girl Hygiene And Using American Girl Books To Teach

-Personal Hygiene is a must for all parents to teach to there children, but talking about puberty is a whole other ballgame.
+Which makes this a must for all parents to teach their children, but talking about puberty is a whole other ballgame.
 I want to start this post out by saying that it’s not an easy task to teach our daughters what I call “the delicate areas of life.”

 I know our first 2 had my husband running for the hills.
 The balance of females was 4 to 2, so he knew when not to question what was going on and just smile and carry on.

 Our first 2 daughters are “typical,” and our 3rd daughter has special needs with some medical complications.

 There are Affiliate and Referral links below to promote products that I love and recommend using.
 I do receive a commission on any purchases made through these links.
 You may also read my Policy Disclosure for details.

 But when it came to talking to them about feelings, puberty, self-care, emotions, anger, and many other topics they face today.
 I loved using American Girl Books.

 The American Girl Books have evolved over the years, but the same principles are still there.
 I love that they are simple and laid out to where any girl can understand, no matter what maturity level there at.